in International Rankings

 Based in Vienna, Austria, Democracy Ranking is an independent organization that produces annual reports on democracy index throughout the world.

-« Senegal maintained the positive trajectory that began when President Macky Sall took office in early 2012, with improvements including better enforcement of legal protections, fewer legal cases against the press, and decrease of harassment and attacks against journalists both while covering the news and in retaliation for their reports ».
+« Senegal maintained the positive trajectory that began when President Macky Sall took office in early 2012, with improvements including better enforcement of legal protections, fewer legal cases against the press, and decreases in harassment and attacks against journalists both while covering the news and in retaliation for their reporting. ».

-This positive result has resulted in a gain of 4 points in the freedom of press index in Senegal since 2012, before which was in decline.
-Senegal therefore stands amongst the Top 5 countries with the best progression
+This positive outcome has resulted in a gain of 4 points in the Freedom Of Press Index in Senegal since 2012, previously in decline.
+Senegal is therefore amongst the Top 5 countries with the best progression

-Press in Senegal is considered one of the most free in the region, with Côte d’Ivoire, Burkina Faso and Mali.
+Press in Senegal is considered one of the freest in the region, with Côte d’Ivoire, Burkina Faso and Mali.

-According to the Report, Senegal is among countries where the situation improved during last years.
+According to the Report, Senegal is one of the countries where the situation improved during last years.

-« Greece, Senegal, and the U-K are part of the countries that have experienced a significant improvement of their scores since 2012 ».
+« Greece, Senegal, and the UK are some of the countries that have seen a significant improvement in their scores since 2012 ».

 Thus, the Report highlights: « Overall a number of countries have all improved (in the areas covered by the index) in recent years, notably Senegal, which has risen significantly since the government introduced a series of anti-corruption measures »».